whaatt/DJSlate/README.md

 ### Source Notes

 - Look at help.txt for usage notes and future plans.
+- Download Kivy from kivy.org to run this.

+### Requirements

 - You must download a SoundFont to use DJ Slate.
 - It must exist in the same directory, and be named fluid.sf2.
 - I recommend the Fluid R3 SoundFont, designed for FluidSynth.